-I interviewed Michelle for this post and I love what she shares in answer to the first question:
+I interviewed Tina for this post and I appreciate what she shared in answer to my first question:

 Q: What is the biggest difference in your photography since attending the MJ2Day?

-Here are some examples of Michelle's work before the workshop:
+Here are some examples of Tina's work before the workshop:

-And here are some examples of her work since the workshop:
+And here are some examples of her work since attending:

 Q: What is the biggest difference in your business since attending the MJ2Day?